rbtavares/hodler/README.md

 Frontend deployment:

-1. Deploy the React app by changing into the webapp directory with `cd webapp` and running `npm run start`.
-Then, open the URL for the deployed web application on your browser.
+1. Deploy the React app by changing into the webapp directory with `cd webapp` and running `npm i`.
+Then, run `npm run start` and open the URL for the deployed web application on your browser.